|

 Click here for the site directory. |

-| Click here to email us. |
+Please consider linking to this site! | Click here to email us. |

-A vegetable unjustly disdained by those who know only the tough, bitter, overgrown junk available in the supermarkets (well, arguably it is just for such folk to disdain it), it should thrive in our locale, though we've had problems with it--timing is crucial, for the species likes a fairly long growing season that is cool when the sprouts themselves start to develop, and ours was probably off.
-Our guess, which we will try to implement this coming season, is that planting out in late July or early August should work best.
-(The plant withstands cold excellently, and can stand until temperatures start to regularly fall below 10 degrees.)
-Also: whatever you do, don't prepare them by boiling them; roast them, stir-fry them, braise them--just don't go all English-cooking ("boil 'em till they surrender") with them.
+A vegetable unjustly disdained by those who know only the tough, bitter, overgrown junk available in the supermarkets (well, arguably it is just for such folk to disdain it), it should thrive in our locale, though timing is the key to success.
+The species likes a fairly long growing season that is cool when the sprouts themselves start to develop (indeed, like many cool-weather crops, it actually needs some frosting to attain its proper flavor).

 First, and always with any brassica crop: Remember to rotate your crops!
-Planting brassicas, of any kinds, in the same ground more often than once every four years runs the risk of clubroot infestation--and once you get that, the ground is useless for up to a decade.
-Don't take needless chances, even with "catch crops" of radishes.
+Planting Brassicas, of any kinds, in the same ground more often than once every four years runs the risk of clubroot infestation—and once you get that, the ground is useless for up to a decade.
+Don’t take needless chances, even with “catch crops” of radishes.

 Brussels sprouts are generally treated like broccoli or cauliflower and suchlike brassicas.
 They are largely indifferent to soil type (from sand to clay), though they do need well-drained soil.
 But: Several sources suggest planting in soil that has not been enriched with any nitrogen source (apparently, sprouts in high-nitrogen soils grow gangbusters, but are too busy leafing and stemming to bother setting sprouts).